 Giving Compass’ Take:

-• Writing for Southern California Grantmakers, Elena Chávez Quezada of the Chavez Family Foundation lists ways in which funders can address the needs of their grantees in more responsible, empathetic and productive ways.
+• Writing for Northern California Grantmakers, Elena Chávez Quezada of the Chavez Family Foundation lists ways in which funders can address the needs of their grantees in more responsible, empathetic and productive ways.

 • How much of Quezada’s advice has your own organization internalized?
 And are we doing enough to support nonprofits led by people of color?